Three-point correlation functions in the $\mathfrak{sl}_3$ Toda theory I: Reflection coefficients: Path decomposition and a reflection principle

 \subsubsection{The objects considered}

-Let us consider a diffusion process $\X_0$ satisfying the requirements prescribed by Proposition~\ref{prop:reflection_killed} as well as meaningfulness of Equations~\eqref{equ:finite_M} and~\eqref{equ:assumption1}.
+Let us consider a diffusion process $\X_0$ such that so that the assumptions of Proposition~\ref{prop:reflection_killed} are satisfied.
 We denote its semigroup $\bm p_0(t;x,dy)$ and its generator $\mathcal{A}_0$.
-For our main statement, we will consider a diffusion process $\X$ with generator of the form
+The path decomposition applies to a diffusion process $\X$ with generator of the form